 • Part-year students are required to submit essays totalling 2,000 words per module for each term they attend.

-• Essays for the autumn and spring terms will be due by 12 noon of the last Tuesday of each term.
+• Essays for the autumn and spring terms will be due by 12 noon on Tuesday of week 12.
 Essays for the summer term will be due by 12 noon on Tuesday of Week 7; see your tutor for essay titles before the Easter vacation.

 • Earlier due dates may be negotiated by tutors and students as they wish, but ALL essays must be submitted directly to the online system (Tabula - see below).
 Do not hand in essays directly to your tutors, even if you have agreed on an earlier submission date with them.